YeisonAndreyLiCe/portfolio/src/blog/python-virtual-environments.md

 Not checked into source control systems such as Git.

 Considered as disposable – it should be simple to delete and recreate it from scratch.
-You don’t place any project code in the environment.
+You don't place any project code in the environment.

 Not considered as movable or copyable – you just recreate the same environment in the target location.